libm3l/ipdex/README.md

 Each client has to specify its role in the transfer chain - ie. either Sender or Receiver.
 Once all client processes arrive, lsipdx starts transferring the data.

+The library uses libm3l TCP/IP protocol which needs to be installed prior installing lsipdx.
+Libm3l is available at https://github.com/libm3l/libm3l

 Installation
 -----------